-The Library Media Center serves District students and staff.
+The Library Media Center Serves District students and staff.
 The general regulations that govern their use are:

 - 1. Students must present their student I.D. in order to utilize computers, check out books, and many of the services offered. - 2.
 All Library and AV materials must be checked out prior to being removed from the premises. - 3.
 Replacement prices will be charged for lost and/or damaged materials. - 4.
 The Library Media Center is a place for study.
 The librarian reserves the right to restrict library privileges to any student who abuses these privileges. - 5.
-Print materials may be copied at ten cents per sheet. - 6.
-Students using Library Media Center computers are responsible for providing computer disks or portable drives for storing their work.
-The Library Media Center is not responsible for files stored on Library microcomputer disks or student folders on hard drives. - 7.
-Use of computers is governed by the terms and conditions of the Use of Technology Resources in Instruction (policy IIBGA).
-In addition, the use of applications/programs which are not the property of the District is prohibited. - 8.
-Access to services available on the Internet is available to all students unless parents have provided information to the Administration indicating the denial of services.
+A fee may be charged for printing/copying.